-People with a brain injury frequently report visual problems such as seeing words in print run together, have intermittent blurring when reading, and objects that are known to be stationary seem to be moving.
-The floor may appear tilted and they may have significant difficulties with balance and spatial orientation when in crowded moving environments.
+People with a brain injury frequently have visual problems such as seeing words in print run together, pr blurred vision when reading.
+Objects may seem to to be moving.
+The floor may appear tilted.
+Individual may have significant difficulties with balance and spatial orientation, especially when in crowded moving environments.

-Light sensitivity and general inability to tolerate normal glare is also a common symptom.
-The brain is not able to adjust to various levels of brightness.
+Sensitivity to light and difficulty tolerating normal glare is also a common symptom.
+The brain is not able to adjust to different levels of brightness.
 It is as if one had a radio and the volume control was broken and could not make the adjustments you normally do to control loudness.

-Many of these vision problems are solved through a program of vision therapy that enables the individual regain skills that were damaged.
+Many of these vision problems are solved through a program of Neuro-Optometric Rehabilitation therapy that enables the individual to regain skills that were damaged.

 Does a brain injury affect one’s ability to read?

 Yes.
-When someone suffers a brain injury, it affects the speed of eye movements when reading and the ability to absorb the information read.
-The ReadAlyzer is a highly sophisticated eye tracking instrument that measures eye movements while reading, such as his the number of words read per minute and the efficiency of reading.
+When someone suffers a brain injury, it affects the speed of eye movements when reading, and that then affects the ability to absorb the information that was read.
+The ReadAlyzer, a highly sophisticated eye tracking instrument, measures eye movements while reading, such as his the number of words read per minute and the efficiency of reading.

 You can view a thorough presentation by Dr. Roth on Concussion & Brain Injury.
 The 2 part series can be found here.